 The Compensation Committee considers the employment and retention of a highly capable and effective management team to be essential to protecting and enhancing the interests of the Company and our stockholders.
 To that end, we recognize that the uncertainty that may exist among management with respect to their "at-will" employment with us may result in the departure or distraction of management personnel to our detriment.
 Accordingly, the Compensation Committee has determined that severance arrangements are appropriate to encourage the continued attention and dedication of certain members of our management and to allow them to focus on the value to stockholders of strategic alternatives without concern for the impact on their continued employment.
 Each of Messrs.
-Dewey and Graziosi entered into a new employment agreement in December 2016, which provides for severance benefits upon termination of employment.
-In addition, we entered into a change in control severance agreement, or CiC Agreement, with Mr. Kirk in February 2014, Mr. Dick in February 2016 and Mr. Coll in October 2016.
+Dewey and Graziosi entered into an employment agreement in December 2016, which provides for severance benefits upon termination of employment.
+We entered into a change in control severance agreement, or CiC Agreement, with Mr. Kirk in February 2014, Mr. Dick in February 2016 and Mr. Coll in October 2016.
+In addition, we entered into a severance and change in control agreement with Mr. Graziosi in March 2018, or the Agreement, which becomes effective on June 1, 2018 and replaces his employment agreement.

+Dewey and Graziosi Employment Agreements.
 Mr. Dewey's employment agreement, dated as of December 21, 2016, has a term ending on May 31, 2018, at which time he intends to retire.
 The employment agreement entitles Mr. Dewey to an annual base salary and annual performance-based bonus award and participation in our long-term incentive program and employee benefit programs as may be available to other senior officers from time to time.
 Mr. Dewey's employment agreement prohibits him from competing with certain of our businesses during his employment and for 24 months following termination, or from soliciting our employees, customers or suppliers to terminate their employment or arrangements with us during his employment and for 18 months following termination.

-Mr. Graziosi's employment agreement, dated as of December 21, 2016, has an initial term ending on May 31, 2018 and is extended automatically for successive one-year periods thereafter unless either party delivers notice within specified notice periods to terminate the agreement.
+Mr. Graziosi's employment agreement, dated as of December 21, 2016, has a term ending on May 31, 2018.
 The employment agreement entitles Mr. Graziosi to an annual base salary and annual performance-based bonus award and participation in our long-term incentive program and employee benefit programs as may be available to other senior officers from time to time.
 Mr. Graziosi's employment agreement prohibits him from competing with certain of our businesses during his employment and for 24 months following termination, or from soliciting our employees, customers or suppliers to terminate their employment or arrangements with us during his employment and for 18 months following termination.
+The Board has appointed Mr. Graziosi to the position of President and CEO effective June 1, 2018.